 After the search operation was ended, we need to decide

-- Create a report about the findings (Log) – in some scenario all we want is to get a report about the mail items that found.
+- Create a report about the findings (Log) – in some scenarios, all we want is to get a report about the mail items that found.

-- View the search results – this option is relevant to a scenario in which we want to have a general look at the mail items that was fond, looking for a specific mail item content, etc.
+- View the search results – this option is relevant to a scenario in which we want to have a general look at the mail items that were found, looking for a specific mail item content, etc.